-Mr. Alles serves as Celgene’s Chief Executive Officer.
-He assumed the role on March 1, 2016.
-Previously he served as President and Chief Operating Officer.
-Mr. Alles served as Executive Vice President and Global Head of Hematology and Oncology from December 2012 until July 2014, following his promotion to Executive Vice President and Chief Commercial Officer in February 2012.
-Mr. Alles joined Celgene in April 2004 and served as Vice President, Global Hematology Marketing until March 2009 when he became President of the Americas Region.
+Mr. Alles serves as Celgene Corporation’s Chairman and Chief Executive Officer.
+He assumed the role of Chief Executive Officer and joined Celgene’s Board of Directors on March 1, 2016.
+The role of Chairman was added on February 6, 2018.
+Mr. Alles served as Executive Vice President and Global Head of Hematology and Oncology from December 2012 until July 2014, and was also Celgene’s Chief Commercial Officer.
+Mr. Alles joined Celgene in April 2004 and was Vice President, Global Hematology Marketing until March 2009 when he was promoted to President of the Americas Region.
 Responsibility for commercial operations in Japan and the Asia Pacific Region was added in July 2011.
-Mr. Alles previously served as Vice President for the U.S. Oncology Business Unit of Aventis Pharmaceuticals and in other commercial sales and marketing management roles over an 11-year period with Aventis.
+Before joining Celgene, he was Vice President of the U.S. Oncology business unit at Aventis Pharmaceuticals and served in other senior commercial management roles at Aventis (Rhône-Poulenc Rorer) from 1993-2004.

-After earning his B.S. degree from Lock Haven University of Pennsylvania and serving as a Captain in the United States Marine Corps, Mr. Alles began his 30-year career in the pharmaceutical industry at Bayer and worked at Centocor before its acquisition by Johnson & Johnson.
-Mr. Alles is a member of the Celgene Board of Directors, the Trustees for the Healthcare Institute of New Jersey (HINJ), the Board of Gilda’s Club NYC, a not-for-profit organization helping the families of people living with cancer, and a Board Member of European Federation of Pharmaceutical Industries and Associations (EFPIA).
+After earning his B.S.
+Degree from Lock Haven University of Pennsylvania and serving as a Captain in the United States Marine Corps, Mr. Alles began his thirty-year career in the pharmaceutical industry at Bayer and worked at Centocor before its acquisition by Johnson & Johnson.
+He is a member of the Board of Directors of the Pharmaceutical Manufacturers of America (PhRMA), the European Federation of the Pharmaceutical Industries and Associations (EFPIA), and serves on the Board of Gilda’s Club NYC, a non-profit organization dedicated to helping families of people living with cancer.

 Richard W. Barker, D.Phil., OBE